Ideal Weight Calculator

 How Ideal Weight Relates to BMI and Lean Body Mass

-Ideal weight is closely related to BMI (Body Mass Index), which uses a simple height-to-weight ratio.
+Ideal weight is closely related to BMI Calculator - Calculate Body Mass Index, which uses a simple height-to-weight ratio.
 However, ideal weight formulas account for gender differences and frame size, making them more personalized than BMI alone.

-For a more complete picture of your body composition, consider using our Lean Body Mass Calculator, which distinguishes between muscle mass and fat mass.
+For a more complete picture of your body composition, consider using our Lean Body Mass Calculator - Calculate Muscle Mass, which distinguishes between muscle mass and fat mass.
 This is especially important for athletes or individuals with higher muscle mass, as they may weigh more than their "ideal weight" but still be very healthy.

 Example Calculation: Understanding the Numbers